osg-htc/operations/docs/acops.md

+# Communication
+# Operations
 ## "GOC" is now IU-OPS.
 I made that up, am not married to it and open to suggestions.
    * Begs the question, how to represent other operational site here?

-## Previouly I had reported we were "near capacity"
+## Previously I had reported we were "near capacity"
    * Reporting here on how issues leading to that statement have been addressed.

 ### Have switched to a flexible maintenance schedule